NREL/HPC/languages/julia/julia-tutorial/Julia-Parallel-Computing.md

     procs() = [1, 2, 3]

 There is a distinction between the original Julia process and those we launched.
-The original Julia process is often called the **code-examples** process and always has id equal to 1.
+The original Julia process is often called the **master** process and always has id equal to 1.
 The launched processes are called **workers**.
 We can obtain a list of workers with the `workers` function:

 ```julia